 Often when we look at other women who are thin or skinny, we immediately think she’s lean.
 But is that really the case?
 Does being thin really mean you’re lean too?

-In order to answer this question you first have to know what it means to be thin and what it means to be lean.
+In order to answer this question, you first have to know what it means to be thin and what it means to be lean.
 Let’s us dive in to understand thin vs lean.

 Now you can simply define being thin as being small in circumference size.
-This means a small waist, arms, legs, and chest in diameter, as well as having a low body weight in proportion to your overall height.
+This means a small waist, arms, legs, and chest in diameter and low body weight in proportion to your overall height.
 However, the definition of being lean is more often calculated by the makeup of one’s overall body composition.
 More specifically, this means someone who has a low body-fat percentage.

 Under these guidelines, you’d be surprised to find that many thin women are, in fact, often not lean at all.
 More often than not, many thin women actually have a much higher body-fat percentage than you’d think!

-So, you now you’re wondering… “How’s that possible?
-Thin women don’t look fat, so how can they have much body-fat?”
+So, you know you’re wondering… “How’s that possible?
+Thin women don’t look fat, so how can they have much body fat?”

 Although both women will look thin, woman #2 is leaner because she has a lower body-fat percentage.

 Muscle atrophy is the medical term used for the decrease in the muscle mass that occurs in people who are inactive and or literally starving themselves (think anorexia).
-Once atrophy begins, muscle loss will be replaced by fat because your metabolism slows down allowing for extra fat storage.
-This is how a woman by the age 40 to appear thin, but have a higher percentage of body-fat than the leaner woman.
+Once atrophy begins, fat will replace muscle loss because your metabolism slows down, allowing for extra fat storage.
+This is how a woman by age 40 appears thin but has a higher percentage of body fat than the leaner woman.

 Prevention: Resistance or Strength Training

-Many of us walk, jog or cycle for exercise, but resistance training is just as important, especially as you enter your 40s, because aerobic exercise will develop very little muscle, which is why resistance and strength training is a recommended activity for women looking to living a healthy life.
+Many of us walk, jog, or cycle for exercise, but resistance training is just as important, especially as you enter your 40s, because aerobic exercise will develop very little muscle, which is why resistance and strength training is a recommended activities for women looking to living a healthy life.

-Just because a women is thin doesn’t mean she’s not “fat”, which is why eating a healthy diet and regular exercise are so important.
-While being overweight carries its own set of health risks, so does having a higher body fat percentage.
+Just because a woman is thin doesn’t mean she’s not “fat,” which is why eating a healthy diet and regular exercise are so important.
+While being overweight carries its own health risks, so does having a higher body fat percentage.
 So, between thin vs. lean, it is important to not starve your body in order to lose weight.
 Eat healthily, do exercise and lead a healthy life.